nam-m/Stock-Position-Tracker-and-Picker/README.md

 ## User Stories

+- As a user, I want to be able to deposit or withdraw cash to/from my portfolio
 - As a user, I want to be able to add a stock to my portfolio
 - As a user, I want to be able to see list of stocks in my portfolio
 - As a user, I want to be able to remove a stock from my portfolio